Normandy massacres: Investigation

 Allied High Command received word about the atrocities on June 8, 1944, when soldiers from the British Dorset Regiment set up their headquarters at the Chateau d'Audrieu.
 They met Monique Level, the daughter of the chateau's proprietor, who informed them about the massacre that occurred there.
-Major Lloyd Sneath, the Dorset's Second-in-Command, had served with the Royal Winnipeg Rifles before the war as part of a British-Canadian military exchange program.
+Major Lloyd Sneath, the Dorset's second-in-command, had served with the Royal Winnipeg Rifles before the war as part of a British-Canadian military exchange program.
 Upon seeing the bodies, he realized that he recognized many of the victims.
-Horrified, he ordered some of his men to preserve the crime scene and identify the thirteen victims.
-The report he subsequently wrote, which confirmed what Level had told him, was read by General Bernard Montgomery.
-Two weeks later, British forces searched the area more thoroughly and uncovered thirteen more bodies: Eleven were Canadian, and two were British.
+Horrified, he ordered some of his men to preserve the crime scene and identify the 13 victims.
+The report he subsequently wrote, which confirmed what Level had told him, was read by General Bernard Montgomery, commander of land forces in Normandy.
+Two weeks later, British forces searched the area more thoroughly and uncovered 13 more bodies: 11 Canadian, and two British.
 Throughout the coming weeks, additional graves of victims were uncovered; including a mass grave that contained almost three dozen bodies.
+As late as December 1945, the Canadian Government was still informing next-of-kin that their relatives had been murdered, and were not killed in action as they had been told.

-The Allies decided to convene a special courts martial to address the atrocities at the chateau, and the British 21st Army Group was put in charge of the investigation.
-Despite General Montgomery reportedly being disgusted by the murders, the British did not make tangible progress on the investigation.
+The Allies decided to convene special courts martial to address the atrocities at the chateau, and the British 21st Army Group was put in charge of the investigation.
+Despite Montgomery reportedly being disgusted by the murders, the British did not make tangible progress on the investigation.
 On July 4, officers at the Canadian Military Headquarters in London (CMHQ) decided to formally protest to the 21st Army Group that the file "had been badly handled", and lobbied for a court of inquiry to be convened "at the earliest possible moment."
-However, such a step was not taken until General Dwight Eisenhower — Supreme Commander of the Allied Expeditionary Force in Europe — heard about the murders and ordered the creation of a court of inquiry on July 8.
+However, such a step was not taken until General Eisenhower — Supreme Commander of the Allied Expeditionary Force in Europe — heard about the murders and ordered the creation of a court of inquiry on July 8.
 The court of inquiry completed its interim report on July 15, and said that arrest warrants should be issued against four German suspects that it named.
 While this inquiry was still ongoing, bodies from additional incidents were being discovered, further adding to the pressure to uncover the perpetrators.